Our mission is to help bring creative projects to life.

 Kickstarter launched on April 28, 2009.
 A lot has happened since.

 We had the craziest 24 hours ever.
 We saw $1 billion get pledged.
 We shared the early designs behind Kickstarter.
 We learned what a Kickstarter project looked like back in 1713.
 We talked about why Kickstarter matters.
 We made some important changes to how we govern the site.
-We put on a film festival (and another) (and another) (and another) (and another).
+We put on film festivals in 2011, 2012, 2013, 2014, and 2015.
 A project won an Oscar.
 And after five years, we made a video about it all.

 as told by founder Perry Chen